 - Creating an additive update to NIEM Core that leverages the EU core models

 Observers and invited participants from all communities are always encouraged to actively contribute to the NBAC by sharing their expertise and recommendations.
 Contact us if you are interested in observing or learning more about the NBAC!

 As outlined in its Charter, the primary mission of the NTAC is to define and support the technical architecture that governs NIEM.
 In addition, the NTAC:

 - Documents and maintains NIEM’s technical specifications.

-- Provides robust, effective development of the NIEM core structure and complementary processes to support and enable users to efficiently develop, use, and reuse NIEM-conformant model package description components.
+- Provides robust, effective development of the NIEM core structure and complementary processes to support and enable users to efficiently develop, use, and reuse data definitions and information exchange specifications.

 - Delivers and maintains a tool strategy that meets stakeholder requirements in support of information exchange across organizations.

 Roles and responsibilities